 I swear my family needs a pantry map to be able to find and put things away correctly.

 Since I know, they would never in a million years refer to a pantry map – labels are the next best thing.

-First, when you transfer ingredients like flour and sugar from their original containers into your clear containers, do it in the sink so you don’t make a mess of your counters.
+Second, when you transfer ingredients like flour and sugar from their original containers into your clear containers, do it in the sink so you don’t make a mess of your counters or your pantry shelves.